-This award honors a laboratorian with over 10 years of related service in the field of biosafety and biosecurity in a state and/or local public health laboratory.
-The honoree will be recognized as a leader both within their home laboratory as well as external to their laboratory (for example, by serving in a leadership role in committees/taskforces at the national level).
+This award honors a laboratorian with over 10 years of related service in the field of biosafety and biosecurity in a state and/or local public health laboratory, private clinical laboratory or external partners (i.e., US Centers for Disease Control and Prevention, US Food and Drug Administration and US Environmental Protection Agency).
+The honoree will be recognized as a leader both within their institution as well as externally (for example, by serving in a leadership role in committees/taskforces at the national level).
 The honoree must have been instrumental in:

 - Providing technical and public presentations and publications